sujallamichhane18/sujallamichhane18/README.md

 ## ♟️ Ethical Oath

-> “The power to exploit is also the power to protect — I choose the latter.”
+> “The power to exploit is also the power to protect — I choose protection.”

-I conduct **strictly authorized** security research and penetration testing.
+I engage **only in authorized** cybersecurity operations and ethical hacking.
-No unauthorized exploitation.
-No privacy violations.
-No harm.
+No exploitation.
+No data abuse.
+No digital harm.
-My purpose is **protection, education, and digital resilience.**
+My focus remains on **protection, awareness, and digital resilience.**

 ---